 What is the Safest International Auto Shipping Method?

 The safest international auto-shipping method available is container shipping.
 Your vehicle will be placed securely in a steel container before it leaves the loading location.
 It will remain in that container until it arrives at the final destination , and you pick it up.

 What is the Fastest International Auto Shipping Method?

-Air freight is by far the fastest auto shipping method available, especially if you deliver your vehicle to the loading terminal.
-When using air freight, your vehicle will be ready for pick-up at the final destination within about a week in most cases.
+Air freight is by far the fastest auto-shipping method available, especially if you deliver your vehicle to the loading terminal.
+When using air freight, your vehicle will usually be ready for pick-up at the final destination within about a week in most cases.
 However, weather and permit issues can cause delays on rare occasions.

 How Do I Choose a Trailer Type?

-Our professional service carriers will normally choose the trailer type based on the shipping method that you choose.
-Most carriers transport cars on a flatbed trailer or “car haulers.”
+Our professional service carriers will normally choose the trailer type based on your shipping method.
+For example , most carriers transport cars on flatbed trailers or “car haulers.”

 If you chose container shipping for the ground portion of the transit, then they will have to use a flatbed trailer that is designed to accommodate the containers.

 A-1 Auto Transport works with carriers that ship vehicles across the globe.
 As a result , we can accommodate virtually any shipping request.

 Do I Need to Be Present When the Carrier Arrives to Load My Car?